Morsey187/wagtail-defender/README.md

 ### How to run tests

-Now you can run tests as shown below:
+Now you can run tests as shown below, however, ensure your Redis server is running (`redis-server ./redis.conf`) before running any tests:

 ```sh
 tox